yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/token-migration-process.md

 Importing card data from a gateway account involves handling sensitive information, so strict security protocols must be followed.
 To import card data into Yuno from an existing gateway, complete the following steps:

-1. **Coordinate with the current gateway:** Contact your current third-party vault or gateway and request an export of the payment method data.
+1. **Coordinate with the current gateway**: Contact your current third-party vault or gateway and request an export of the payment method data.
 Ensure you follow their specified protocols.
-2. **Complete the formal request:** Submit a formal request to Yuno, ensuring all required details and processes are documented.
+2. **Complete the formal request**: Submit a formal request to Yuno, ensuring all required details and processes are documented.
 The gateway's response time and procedures will determine the data transfer process.

 > 🚧 Your responsibilities when migrating tokens
 >